Zyrakia/TMIJS-Commander/README.md

 ## **Creating the executor**

 As you saw above, we registered the `!debug` command to an instance of the the executor `DebugCommand`, but now we must create that executor.
-An executor can either be an anoymous function, or in this case a class that extends `CommandExecutor`.
+An executor can either be an anonymous function, or in this case a class that extends `CommandExecutor`.

 A command executor class will have a single required function by the name of `invoke`, this function will be called when the linked command is executed.